 text output because of needing to keep extra state across lines.

-So just like the sysctl
+So just like the sysctl binary output could be made

-easier to parse by od
+easier to parse by od or hexdump, I would need

 a program to parse the JSON and emit it in a simpler format.
 On Linux I

-. pfSense by default does have a
+would've reached for jq. pfSense by default does have a

-, but it's very basic.
+similar utility called uclcmd, but it's very basic.
 I could

 write a filter like

-netstat -I em0 -bn --libxo json | uclcmd get -f - -j '.statistics.interface|each|.received-bytes'
+netstat -I em0 -bn --libxo json | uclcmd get -f - -j '.statistics.interface|each|.received-bytes',

 but any processing like adding the results together would have to be

-done by the caller, ie the awk
+done by the caller, ie the awk script.
+Also,

-doesn't have a way to extract multiple fields from a
+uclcmd doesn't have a way to extract multiple fields from a

 JSON object to build a new one, so a single command would not be able to

-extract both "received-bytes"
+extract both "received-bytes" and "sent-bytes"

-bytes from a single invocation of netstat
+bytes from a single invocation of netstat.
+Lastly,

-is very unstable (if it can't parse the filter it
+uclcmd is very unstable (if it can't parse the filter it

 usually segfaults instead of printing an error message), has no

-documentation (I was only able to figure out how each
+documentation (I was only able to figure out how each is

 meant to be used by reading the source), and appears to be